-And yet that is God’s clear call to all Christians who remain unmarried – including a not quite 40-year-old-virgin like me.
+And yet, that is God’s clear call to all Christians who remain unmarried – including a virgin like me in my 40s.
 And the pity I receive, and the pity I often feel, as a result is often overwhelming.
 Sometimes the implication is almost that I’m not quite human because I have yet to experience such a basic human right and experience as sexual intercourse.

 When did you last see a successful movie which portrayed a contented bachelor or spinster?